CDDLeiden/QSPRpred/docs/use.rst

 """""""""""""""""""
-There are four different descriptor sets that can be calculated at the moment, namely Morgan fingerprints, rdkit descriptors, Mordred descriptors and the pysciochemical properties used in the QSAR models in the DrugEx papers.
+There are four different descriptor sets that can be calculated at the moment, namely Morgan fingerprints, rdkit descriptors, Mordred descriptors and the physicochemical properties used in the QSAR models in the DrugEx papers.
 The can also be combined.
 For more control over the descriptorcalculator settings use the python API.

 ..  code-block::